facebookresearch/hydra/ATTRIBUTION/README.md

 ## ANTLR
 Hydra is using ANTLR4 for various data parsing tasks.
-The ANTLR4 tool is included in the repository and in addition the repository contains code generated it.
+The ANTLR4 tool is included in the repository and in addition the packaged library contains ANTLR4 generated code.

 Released under [BSD and MIT licenses](LICENSE-antlr4)